dynaconf/dynaconf/docs/guides/usage.md

 message = "This value overrides message of default and other envs"
 ```

 The **[global]** pseudo-environment can be used to set and/or override configuration parameters globally.
 A parameter defined in a **[global]** section sets, or overrides if already present, that parameter in every environment.

+> IMPORTANT: the environments and pseudo envs such as `[global], ['default']` affects only the current file, it means that a value in `[global]` will override values defined only on that file or previous loaded files, if in another file the value is reloaded then the global values is overwritten.
+Dynaconf supports multiple file formats but the recommendation is not to mix them, choose a format and stick with it.

 For example, given the following `settings.toml` file, the value of address will be **"1.2.3.4"** in every environment:

 ```ini
 [global]